 Get That Annual Eye Exam

-Don’t forget to book your yearly eye exam at Westminster Eyecare Associates in Providence, as your vision can change.
+Don’t forget to book your yearly eye exam at Westminster Eyecare Associates Inc. in Providence, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
 Furthermore, getting an exam is also an excellent opportunity to ask Dr. John E. Ormando any questions you may have.